 [Related Agenda Story: 6 best Mexican and Tex-Mex restaurants in Charlotte]

 A passion for cooking and hard work are Eunice Marcano’s secret ingredients to creating what she says are the best arepas in town.
 And by the way, an arepa is a cornmeal cake that’s crunchy on the outside, soft on the inside.
 It’s a daily staple in Venezuela.
-It’s been nearly ten years since Marcano opened Arepas Grill on Old Pineville Road, and she says she’s grateful for the community’s support.
+It’s been nearly ten years since Marcano opened Arepas Grill on Old Pineville Road.

 Location: 4740 Old Pineville Rd.